Corporate privacy notice

 15.1.
 Your right to be informed

 We will keep you informed about how your personal information is used by us via privacy notices like this one.
-It would be impossible for us to put all the information about how we use your data across the various teams and services the council operates in one document.
+It would be impossible for us to put all the information about how we use your data across the various teams and services we operate in one document.

-The council have adopted a tiered approach to privacy.
-This means that in addition to this notice, which explains broadly how we will use your data, when you contact the council for the first time about a new service we will provide you with information about how we use your data to provide that specific service.
+We have adopted a tiered approach to privacy.
+This means that in addition to this notice, which explains broadly how we will use your data, when you contact us for the first time about a new service we will provide you with information about how we use your data to provide that specific service.
 This may be done electronically (on an e-form, by response email), on the phone (verbally, using a pre-recorded message) or in writing (on a paper form or letter).
 All service privacy notices are also held in this section of the website for your information.

 15.2.
 You can ask for access to the information we hold on you (right to see)